Quantifying community evolution in temporal networks: Methods

-To evaluate the significance of the observed network community structure, the null model was used as a benchmark to eliminate the influence of network density on the calculation of modularity~\cite{chen2015new,chen2018network}.
-Specifically, we use the configuration model~\cite{newman2003structure, newman2001random} to generate a random network with the same degree sequence as the original network.
+Choosing the right window size is critical to building a snapshot model of a dynamic network.
+A small time window will result in sparse graphs within snapshots as the number of edges within the window will be small.
+A large time window smooths out short-term fluctuations, thereby losing local information.
+Although several methods for extracting timescales in dynamic data sets exist already~\cite{darst2016detection,peel2015detecting,cazabet2021data,peixoto2017modelling}, given that our problem is choosing a reasonable time window to build a network with meaningful community structure, we analyse the modularity of the network under different windows and the proportion of the largest connected component to select the appropriate time window.
+Intuitively, in a snapshot model constructed with a reasonable time window, the modularity of each time slice should be large, indicating that there is a meaningful community structure in the network at this time.
+The research~\cite{fortunato2007resolution} indicates that modularity is not fair when comparing networks of different sizes and densities, and this is known as the resolution limit of modularity.
+Therefore, we eliminate the bias in modularity caused by networks of different sizes and densities by comparing the z-scores~\cite{chen2015new,chen2018network,atsushi2016zscore} obtained from the null model~\cite{newman2003structure}.
 Given a network, $G = (V, E)$ where $V$ is the set of nodes, $E$ is the set of edges and the degree of node $i$ is $d_i$.
 The configuration model randomly reconnects edges in the network by keeping the degree distribution of nodes constant to generate a network with the same degree sequence but randomly connected $G' = (V, E')$.
-For the original network $G$ and each generated random network $G'_m (m = 1, 2, \dots, M )$, the same community detection algorithm (such as the Louvain algorithm~\cite{blondel2008fast}) is used to partition the community, and the corresponding modularity $Q$ is calculated.
+For the original network $G$ and each generated random network $G'_m (m = 1, 2, \dots, M )$, the same community detection algorithm is used to partition the community, and the corresponding modularity $Q$ is calculated.
 For the $M$ random networks $G'_1, G'_2, \dots, G'_M$, calculating the modularity of the corresponding $Q'_1, Q'_2, \dots, Q'_M$.
 Through these modularity values, we can get the distribution characteristics of the modularity of random networks, including the expected value $\mu_{Q'}$ and the standard deviation $\sigma_{Q'}$, where

 Thus, we can compare the observed modularity of the network with the modularity of this group of random networks to determine whether the network does have a strong community structure, or whether the high modularity of the network is caused by the low density of edges.
-We measure the significance of modularity using a Z-score.
-It is defined by:
+We measure the significance of modularity using a z-score.
+It is defined by: $Z=\frac{Q_{\mathrm{obs}}-\mu_{Q^{\prime}}}{\sigma_{Q^{\prime}}}$, where $Q_{\mathrm{obs}}$ is the modularity of the original network.